 Yassi holds a Bachelor's in Science in Conservation & Resource Studies and minor in City & Regional Planning from U.C.
 Berkeley.
 While a Cal student, she received numerous leadership awards and was part of a group of students who started Berkeley’s first student-run food collective.
-Yassi recently completed the CA Law Office and Judge's Chambers Study Program (which is a path to becoming a lawyer without going to law school).
+In 2017, Yassi passed the California bar exam without ever going to law school, and is honored to join a movement of lawyers who are making our economy work for the planet and the 99 percent.

 Roles at the Law Center